 How does Microsoft make its billions?
-Microsoft revenue breakdown 2024
+Microsoft revenue breakdown 2025

-Now, in 2021, the question about how Microsoft makes money is still trending, and in this article, we will try to figure out together all the income sources of Gates’ tech giant.
+Now, in 2025, the question about how Microsoft makes money is still trending, and in this article, we will try to figure out together all the income sources of Gates’ tech giant.

-First thing’s first and just before we dive into the financial story, we should identify the major sources of revenue Microsoft has:
+First things first, and just before we dive into the financial story, we should identify the major sources of revenue Microsoft has:

 -

 Cloud computing - The entire business suite of Microsoft is focused on cloud services.
-Microsoft Azure for example is the leading direction in the company’s cloud services.
-But, things are more complicated
+Microsoft Azure, for example, is the leading direction in the company’s cloud services.
+But things are more complicated

 -